-Restaurant week is an event where restaurants offer reduced or fixed price menus, so customers can try many different types of food that may normally be out of their price range.
-Typically, it is mid- and upper-range establishments that join restaurant week, but any restaurant can take part in the event.
+Restaurant week is an event where restaurants offer reduced or discounted menus, so customers can try different types of food that may normally be out of their price range.
+Prix fixe menus are also popular during restaurant week, offering full course meals for customers at fixed prices.
+Typically, mid- and upper-range establishments join restaurant week, but any restaurant can participate in the event.
 Restaurant week appeals to locals and tourists alike, and most operations that participate see increased traffic during the occasion.

 The History of Restaurant Week

 Restaurant week was created in New York City in 1992 by Tim Zagat, the creator of the Zagat Survey, and Joe Baum, a famous New York restaurateur.
 The promotional event was originally lunch-only and scheduled to coincide with the Democratic National Convention to draw visitors, reporters, and politicians attending the event to local restaurants.
 The first restaurant week saw huge success, and it has since spread to cities large and small all over the country.

 Restaurant week can occur any time of year, and timing varies by location.
 Typically, restaurant week happens in either early winter or spring, which are periods that are usually slower for restaurants.
 Additionally, while the first event was only one week long, now most restaurant week events last anywhere from two weeks to a month.
 Many large cities will also hold multiple restaurant weeks per year.
 The event is typically organized by the chamber of commerce or local tourist organizations, so check out those resources to find out when your restaurant week is.